-When Karl Anderson flew over to Japan to start work with NJPW, he had about $25 in his bank account.
+When Karl Anderson flew to Japan to work with NJPW, he had $25 to his name.

 Tama Tonga (real name Alipate Aloisio Leone) grew up in the wrestling business as the adopted son of the Legendary WCW and WWF talent King Haku.
 Still, he never actually started wrestling until he was 25, after spending six years serving in the United States Air Force.